Google revives Australia news platform launch amid content payment fight

 The decision to push ahead with the launch was an apparent show of Google’s willingness to run its own content deals, negating the need for government-mandated legislation.

 A spokesman for Alphabet Inc owned Google in Australia declined to comment on Wednesday.
-Two other local publishers confirmed they had content details in place for the new site, without discussing recent talks.
+Two other local publishers confirmed they had content details in place for the news site, without discussing recent talks.

 Google Australia Chief Executive Mel Silva told a parliamentary hearing last week the company would pull its flagship search tool from Australia if the laws, the first of their kind in the world, went ahead.